 Who Should I Ask?

-• Other local business that your family or close friends have worked for.
+Other local business that your family or close friends have worked for.
 Ask around and see who may be interested in sponsoring you.
 It doesn’t even have to be automotive related as long as they feel it would benefit them in the long run to sponsor you.
 Local business’s sponsor youth little league baseball teams and soccer teams all the time, its not a stretch for them to sponsor a go kart driver.

 What Should I Offer Them?

-• Well, obviously a go kart sponsor will be looking for advertising.
+Well, obviously a go kart sponsor will be looking for advertising.
 This can include advertising space on you kart in the form of a cool looking decal, or on your racing suit in the form of some embroidery, etc. Another place you can offer advertising is on your trailer, this could draw in a sponsor quite well because that is a huge advertising space opportunity.
 You and your trailer drive back and forth to your club or race event pretty often and therefore their advertisement will reach a lot of potential buyers.
-You can even offer a potential go kart sponsor to have them sponsor you only on a race day basis.
-This way they aren’t tied down to having to sponsor you every race day and can simply try it out!

-• Generally speaking you should think in reasonable terms.
+Generally speaking you should think in reasonable terms.
 You can’t expect as a first year karter to rake in thousands of dollars from a sponsor.
 Even if you were to get small local for the year you should be thankful.
-As you improve and starting proving yourself out on the track a little more, sponsors will realize more potential in you and may be willing to sponsor you with more money.
+As you improve and start proving yourself out on the track a little more, sponsors will realize more potential in you and may be willing to sponsor you with more money.
 Getting into the thousands of dollars.
 There are some go kart racers who have chassis and engine sponsors even!!
 Let’s hope you can be just as successful….And when all else fails there’s always your parents.